What is a Florida VA Loan?

 I have bad credit.
 Can I still get a Veterans Loan in Florida?

 Yes, applicants with low credit scores may still qualify for a Florida VA loan.
 This type of military mortgage has no minimum required credit score.
-Lenders are able to issue loans at their discretion and still receive the guarantee offered by the federal government.
+Moreover, lenders are able to issue loans at their discretion and still receive the guarantee offered by the federal government.

 If you can find a lender who is willing to work with your credit, you can qualify for a VA loan in Florida.